ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Note:**

-- This is the graph of the player's performance over time graph (performance is the amount from life bar)
+- This is the background of the player's performance over time graph (performance is the amount from life bar)

 ---